bootdotdev/blog/content/golang/json-golang.md

 ### Tag Options - Ignore field

-As mentioned above, non-exported (lowercase) fields are ignored by the marshaler.
+[Unexported](https://go.dev/tour/basics/3) (lowercase) fields are ignored by the marshaler.
 If you want to ignore additional fields you can use the `-` tag.

 ```go
 type User struct {